gomorpheus/morpheus-docs/getting_started/additional/morpheusRb.rst

   repo['repo_host_url'] = 'https://downloads.morpheusdata.com'

   ui['http_client_connect_timeout'] = 10000  #### milliseconds
   ui['jobs_enabled'] = true #### This option disables the appliance jobs service on the appliance node when set to false.
-This should only ever be disabled when configuring jobs to run only on specific app nodes. ui['kerberos_config'] = nil ui['kerberos_login_config'] = nil ui['log_dir'] = '/var/log/morpheus/morpheus-ui'
+This should be disabled only when configuring jobs to run on specific app nodes in HA environments. ui['kerberos_config'] = nil ui['kerberos_login_config'] = nil ui['log_dir'] = '/var/log/morpheus/morpheus-ui'